2024-avril-devops-alt-dist/nicow-total-recall-project/README.md

 # FIRST STEPS

 You can find here differents files about my work on conception for the total recall project :
-- MCD
+- MCD (png file)
-- MLD
+- MLD (png)
 - MPD and data dictionnary (open it in browser)
-- SQL
+- SQL (sql file)

+If you can't access them, use the links below can help a lot.

 # LINKS